The Dilating Method for Cayley digraphs on finite Abelian groups: New dense families

 In fact, for a fixed degree $d=n$, several authors have proposed some infinite families of digraphs with good related values of $\alpha$, see Table~\ref{tab:d3}.
 All these proposals are concerned with finite cyclic groups.
 The value $\alpha=0.0807$ applies only for diameters $k=22t+12$ with $t\not\equiv2,7\pmod{10}$.
 The case $\alpha=0.084$ applies only for diameters $k\equiv2\pmod{30}$.

-A result of Dougherty and Faber \cite[Corollary~8.2]{DoFa:04} gives the existence of Abelian Cayley digraphs of degree $d=3$ and order $N=0.084k^3+O(k^2)$ for all $k$.
+Moreover, a result of Dougherty and Faber \cite[Cor.~8.2]{DoFa:04} proved the existence of Abelian Cayley digraphs of degree $d=3$ and order `at least' $N=0.084k^3+O(k^2)$ for all $k$ (and, hence, with $\alpha=0.084$).
 However, as far as we know, there is no explicit infinite family satisfying these conditions.

-It is also worth to mention the work of R\"odseth \cite{Rod96} on weighted loop networks, who gave sharp lower bounds for the diameter and mean distance for degree $d=2$ and general bounds for degree $d=3$.
+Finally, it is also worth mentioning the work of R\"odseth \cite{Rod96} on weighted loop networks, who gave sharp lower bounds for the diameter and mean distance for degree $d=2$ and general bounds for degree $d=3$.

 The dense family given by Aguil\'o, Sim\'o, and Zaragoz\'a \cite{AgSiZa:01} can be extended to a more general one.
 Using the same notation as in \cite{AgSiZa:01}, take the integral matrix $\M(m,n)$ given by